ryanatkn/cosmicplayground/README.md

 - [Starlit Hammock](https://www.cosmicplayground.org/starlit-hammock)
   invites you to sit back and soak in the staggering beauty of space as it slowly surveys the skies.
-  Zoom and pan around to explore on your own—try to spot your atoms' cousins!
+  Space out or zoom and pan around to explore on your own—try to spot your atoms' cousins!
   It displays images from Hubble, [spacetelescope.org](https://www.spacetelescope.org/about/).
   Try it on an idle screen but be mindful of the power usage. :]
   - Safari users: Starlit Hammock uses the modern image format webp instead of jpg,